lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 photoURL: ""
 provider: ""
 uid: ""
 ```
+This information only exist if user log in using social.
+For ordinary email login only email is stored.

 ## Raven setup
 Login to [Sentry](https://sentry.io) (create an account if you dont have one).
 Set up your project.